 In this image the administrator has set up rules to detect confidential data (in this case, credit card information).
 W hen a user saves a Word document containing credit card information, AIP recommends that you apply a specific label that classifies and protects the document, depending on the configuration.

-Likewise, with AIP you can keep track of all the activities that are carried out with the shared data, see where a document has been opened and revoke the access remotely at any time.
+Likewise, with AIP you can track all the activities that are carried out with the shared data, see where a document has been opened and revoke the access remotely at any time.

 1- This screen shows the number of times a document has been viewed and the number of times its access has been revoked.
 2- This screen shows the places from which the document has been opened

 Identify your confidential data

 When we label a document or email, what we really do is classify this information according to the sensitivity of the data it contains.
 This classification allows users to know the degree of confidentiality so that they are aware that exposing such information can be a serious problem for the company, whether it is filtering corporate secrets, breaching privacy, personal data, etc. .